 What about the Beach Boys influence?
 On the album there's that one song...

-The rest of this article is only available with an archive subscription or by purchasing back issue #2.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #2.
 For an upcoming year's free subscription, and our current issue on PDF...